Financial Analysis: Velodyne Lidar (NASDAQ:VLDR) vs. Reelcause (OTCMKTS:RCIT)

 Reelcause, Inc., a social media company, operates as a reward-based and crowdfunding platform in the United States.
 It offers its services in various categories, such as action and adventure, activity, animals, animation, art, auditions, bloopers and pranks, business and finance, children, choreography, classic, climate and weather, clubs and academics, comedy, competition, concert, conference, contest, crafts, culture, dance, design, documentary, drama, education, environmental, fantasy, farming, fashion, film, fitness, food, foreign, free speech, games, global relations, health services, history, home video, horror, humanitarian project, ideas and innovation, improvisation, independent, interests, international relations, leadership, life stories, live stream, martial arts, MDG support, military, movements, music, music video, musical, our planet, outdoors, party, people, personal matters, pets, photography, plants and nature, poetry, previews and reviews, project, rehearsal, research and development resources, resources, romance, science, SCI-FI, short film, show, skit, space and beyond, speech/presentation, sports, studies and surveys, talent, talks and debates, technology, theater, thriller, tourism, trade, transportation, TV, Vlogs (and journals), water and oceans, Webisodes, weird stuff, western, workshopÂ-training, world peace, youth, and uncategorized videos.
 The company was formerly known as China Green Energy Industries, Inc. and changed its name to Reelcause, Inc. in December 2014.
 Reelcause, Inc. is based in Las Vegas, Nevada.

-Receive News & Ratings for Reelcause Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Reelcause and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Velodyne Lidar Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Velodyne Lidar and related companies with MarketBeat.com's FREE daily email newsletter.